Similarity Solutions of Shock Formation for First-order Strictly Hyperbolic Systems: Background: Burgers' Equation

 where $\xi :=\overline{x} \tau^{-\alpha}$ is the similarity coordinate.
 The ansatz (\ref{eq:ansatz_burgers}) may be substituted into (\ref{eq:burgers_shockframe}) to give an ordinary differential equation (ODE):

 which has the solution (when $\alpha \neq 1$)

 for some $K>0$ (negative $K$ would give a multi-valued function).
-When $\alpha = 0$, it then follows that $F = - \xi$, which cannot be matched onto the outer region away from the shock \cite{Eggers09}.
-In order for the solution to be smooth, $\alpha/(\alpha-1)$ must be an odd integer, which gives a discrete set of possible $\alpha$.
+When $\alpha = 1$, it then follows from (\ref{eq:burgersODE}) that $F = - \xi$, which cannot be matched onto the outer region away from the shock \cite{Eggers09}.
+In order for the solution to be smooth, $\alpha/(\alpha-1)$ must be an odd positive integer greater than $1$, which gives a discrete set of possible $\alpha$.
 It can then be shown that $\alpha/(\alpha-1)=3$ is the only stable solution \cite{Eggers09} and hence $\alpha = 3/2$.
 Then, unravelling definitions,

 is the local ($t\rightarrow t_*^-$) similarity solution of the shock formation of the Burgers' equation, where $F = F(\xi)$ is given by

 In summary, the intuition for the derivation is as follows.
 First, the Burgers' equation is an advection equation (\ref{eq:advection}) to leading order.
 Then, the translation to local variables gives an equation local to the shock formation (\ref{eq:burgers_shockframe}) that allows for a self-similar ansatz (\ref{eq:ansatz_burgers}).
 As a side note, the self-similar solution of the Burgers' equation is of the \textit{second kind}, since the similarity exponent $\alpha$ is only deduced once the equations have been solved.